18 Down-Home Ozark Country Recipes

 War Eagle Bean Palace Pecan Cobbler

-Using the beloved pecan pie as a guide, cooks for the restaurant at the top of War Eagle Mill near Rogers, Arkansas, fashioned this cobbler adding oat flour for a different flavor in the crust.
-This buttery crust actually layers in the middle of the syrupy filling, an escape from the usual cobbler crowned with topping.
+Using the beloved pecan pie as a guide, cooks for the restaurant at the top of War Eagle Mill near Rogers, Arkansas, fashioned this cobbler, adding oat flour for a different flavor in the crust.
+The buttery crust layers in the middle of the syrupy filling, for a variation on the usual crown of topping.
 A generous measure of pecans adds crunch.

 Miner's Beef Stew